icwells/compOncDB/README.md

 	-z, --source	Zoo/institute records to calculate prevalence with; all: use all records, approved (default): used zoos approved for publication, aza: use only AZA member zoos, zoo: use only zoos.

 Returns the cancer rates by species for records matching given search criteria.
 The "--min" flag specifies the minimum number of species required to report cancer rates.

+### New User
+	componcdb newuser -u root {--admin} --username

+	--admin		Grant all privileges to user.
+Also allows remote MySQL access.
+	-u, --user	MySQL username.
+Must be "root" to create new users in MySQL.
+	--username	MySQL username for new user.
+Password will be be set to this name until it is updated.

+Creates new MySQL user.
+Must performed on the server using root password.

 ## Bash Scripts